Winsford: Infrastructure

 BT have a large employment base in the town.
 The Winsford telephone exchange is a main handover point and provides fibre broadband services to Winsford, Moulton, Whitegate, Tarporley, Middlewich, Sandbach, Holmes Chapel, Lower Withington and Sandiway.
-It also provides the main critical national infrastructure circuits to Cheshire Police HQ, plus Leighton, Macclesfield, Chester, Warrington and Halton hospitals, as well as numerous telephone masts, schools and doctors' surgeries across Cheshire.
+It also provides the main critical national infrastructure circuits to Cheshire Constabulary HQ, plus hospitals in Leighton, Macclesfield, Chester, Warrington and Halton, as well as numerous telephone masts, schools and doctors' surgeries across Cheshire.

 The National Grid also have a main transmission station on Winsford Industrial Estate, which provides power to approximately 25,000 homes across the Winsford and Middlewich area.

-An aqueduct maintained by United Utilities runs from Lake Vyrnwy near Oswestry to the outskirts of Winsford, where a large pumping station on Woodford Lane West provides water to Winsford, Middlewich and southern Northwich.
+An aqueduct maintained by United Utilities runs from Lake Vyrnwy, near Oswestry, to the outskirts of Winsford, where a large pumping station on Woodford Lane West provides water to Winsford, Middlewich and southern Northwich.

 Landmarks

 St Chad's Church

-This church, off Swanlow Lane, is the most well-known local historical landmark.
-One of the most popular local stories is that St Chad's Church was built in Over Square, but the devil was so angry at the people's use of it that he decided to fly off with it.
+St Chad's Church, off Swanlow Lane, is the most well-known local historical landmark.
+One of the most popular local stories is that it was built in Over Square, but the devil was so angry at the people's use of it that he decided to fly off with it.
 The monks at Vale Royal Abbey were said to have seen him and rung the abbey bells so that it was dropped at its current location.
 In fact, its location is probably due to it having always belonged, along with its tithes, to St Mary's Convent in Chester.